 “Wander the halls of the center and observe labs where food is prepared for the patients.
 (Fish is a popular menu choice!)
 On the walls find photos of previous patients, along with their heartwarming stories.
 From the upper observation deck visitors can get a look at the current patients and watch staff members tend to them.
 The courtyard has a life-size elephant seal statue, and a great open view to Rodeo Beach and the headlands.”

 WHAT: Admission to the Marine Mammal Center is free, or they accept small donations.
 (Docent led tours are $7 for adults, $5 for seniors and students, kids under 4-years old for free; members and a guest are also free.)
-UPDATE: The Center is currently offering a $2 discount on tours.
+The Center sometimes offers a $2 discount on tours.

 WHEN: Open seven days a week, 10 am to 5 pm.
-Docent led tours expand schedule of docent-led tours during summer vacation, June 8 through September 11, 2010, Docent-Led Tours — Monday through Saturday at 1pm and 3pm.
+Docent led tours available.

 WHERE: The Marine Mammal Center, 2000 Bunker Rd., Sausalito, CA (at Fort Cronkhite, just over the Golden Gate Bridge from San Francisco).